aminester/Cnct4AI/README.md

 #License:

 This project is licensed under the MIT License.
-This means that you are free to use, modify, and distribute the code, as long as you include the original copyright and license notice in any copy of the software/source.
+See the LICENSE file for details